Should I Become a Computer Network Technician?

-Computer network technicians may also be known as computer or network support specialists.
-These technicians manage, troubleshoot, repair and implement computer and network systems.
+Computer network technicians manage, troubleshoot, repair, and implement computer and network systems.
 They typically work in a variety of industries in private, nonprofit and government organizations.
-In some settings, technicians must be available around the clock, necessitating night, weekend and holiday scheduling.
+In some settings, technicians must be available around the clock, necessitating night, weekend, and holiday scheduling.
 These workers need technical skills, along with communication skills to interact with clients and co-workers who may not be as computer savvy.

 |Experience||Previous related experience may be required; on-the-job training common|